TimCrooker/Grit/docs/docs/advanced-usage.md

 ---
-sidebar_position: 1
+sidebar_position: 5
 ---

-# Manage Docs Versions
+# Advanced Usage

 Docusaurus can manage multiple versions of your docs.